The Development

 Preliminary Ecological Appraisal

 The aim of the preliminary ecological appraisal and ground level tree assessment is to identify ecological constraints to the proposed works and make recommendations for mitigation or opportunities for enhancement that can be incorporated into the design.
+The PEA makes recommendations for further surveys, including:

 Built Heritage Statement